fastai/fastpages/_posts/2020-03-06-fastpages-actions.md

 Hi, I'm [Hamel Husain](https://twitter.com/HamelHusain).
 I'm a machine learning engineer at GitHub.
 Recently, GitHub released a new product called [GitHub Actions](https://github.com/features/actions), which has mostly flown under the radar in the machine learning and data science community as just another continuous integration tool.

-Over the past 3 months, I've been able to use GitHub Actions to build some very unique tools for Data Scientists, which I want to share with you today.
+Recently, I've been able to use GitHub Actions to build some very unique tools for Data Scientists, which I want to share with you today.
 Most importantly, I hope to get you excited about GitHub Actions, and the promise it has for giving you new superowers as a Data Scientist.
 Here are two projects I recently built with Actions that show off its potential:

 ## fastpages